SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 Projectile(Ability):
     arc               : int
     accuracy          : set(Accuracy)
-    target_mode       : TargetMode
+    target_mode       : children(TargetMode)
-    ignored_types     : set(GameEntityType)
+    ignored_types     : set(children(GameEntityType))
     unignore_entities : set(GameEntity)
 ```

 Gives a game entity projectile behaviour.
 A projectile is always spawned with another `GameEntity` object as a target.
 The engine calculates a parabolic path to the target, using the `arc`, `accuracy` and `target_mode` members.
 While moving along this path, the game entity can use other abilities.

 **arc**
-The starting arc of the projectile as value between 0 and 360.
+The starting arc of the projectile as a value between 0 and 360.

 **accuracy**
-The accuracy of the projectile as an `Accuracy` object.
+Accuracy of the projectile.
+Depending on the type of target entity, a different accuracy might be used.

 **target_mode**
-Determines the end point of the projectile path with a `TargetMode` object.
-The end point can be at the expected position of the target, when the projectile hits, or at the position of the target, when the projectile spawns.
+Determines the end point of the projectile path.

 **ignore_types**
 The projectile will not use abilities on game entities with these types and ignore their hitbox, while moving along the path.
 However, the projectile will always use abilities on its target, even if it has one of they types in this set.